Dennis Elwell (astrologer)

-Career
+Early life

 He was born in Stourbridge, Worcestershire in 1930.
 As a teenager, Elwell taught himself the basics of astrology.

+Career

 At the age of 19, he had an article on reincarnation published in the magazine Prediction.
 In 1953, he began writing regularly for American Astrology, a popular magazine that acted as a platform for contemporary astrologers.
 His association with the magazine continued for twenty years.

 Elwell was a professional journalist for most of his life.
 At the same time, he explored astrological theory, following diversified interests in science and the works of occultists such as Rudolf Steiner and George Gurdjieff.
 He began lecturing to astrologers in 1963 and gained a reputation for being an original thinker and stimulating speaker.

 Elwell's articles and lectures led to wider recognition.
 He was a guest lecturer at the 1981, 1984 and 1987 astrology World Congresses in Switzerland, the 1983 and 1984 international congresses in Berkeley, California, and the 1986 Berlin International Congress.
 His lectures have been translated into German and Dutch.

 He gave the Charles Carter Memorial Lecture for the Astrological Association of Great Britain in 1974 and 1992, and in 2007 was awarded the Charles Harvey Award for Exceptional Service to Astrology by the Astrological Association of Great Britain.

+Death

 He died in Stourbridge on 13 November 2014.